 Having said that, the above are things that really frustrate me using Facebook as a traffic source.

-In my next post, I will be sharing on the 5 Things Why I Love Facebook As Traffic Source.
-Do come back to check it and you will know why is this love hate relationship.
+In my next post, I will be sharing on the 5 things I love about using facebook as a traffic source.
+Do come back to check it and you will know why is this love hate relationship between us.